 The high bid is still at $210 in the SurvivalBlog benefit auction for a for a new-in-the-box Hydro Photon UV Light SteriPen Water Sterilization System with solar charger and pre-filter, kindly donated by Safecastle, one of our most loyal advertisers.
 This very popular water sterilizer product package normally sells for $225, plus postage.
 See the details on the SteriPen and solar charger here.
 As a bonus for this auction, I’m also including autographed copies of three of my books: Rawles on Retreats and Relocation, SurvivalBlog: The Best of the Blog – Volume 1 and my novel: “Patriots: Surviving the Coming Collapse”.
 (Together, these books have a retail value of $82.)
 The auction ends on September 15th.
 Just e-mail us your bid.

 Here in Iraq the Vehicle Borne Improvised Explosive Device (VBIED) threat is very serious.
 Obviously at home we won’t be able to set up the complex entry points seen on a US Forward Operating Base (FOB).
 However a lesson can be taken from the Iraq Outposts.
 At the Combat Outpost (COP) where I am stationed (Joint US/Iraqi Army); the entry is well defended.
 Using HESCO barriers to create the lane, the ‘gate’ is simply a 2 1/2 truck with armor plate welded on one side.
 This truck is parked across the entry way.
 This can be quickly moved and is decent blast protection.
 The traffic lane has jersey barriers set up to create a series of switch backs, to force the vehicle to slow down.
-At the end is a small bunker and tower that allows one to place fire on anything that may try to run past the truck when it opens up to let vehicles in.
-At night concertina wire is stretched across, slowing done vehicles even more.
-At home one could store HESCO barriers, concertina wire and sandbags to create something very similar to force any vehicles into a kill zone.
-HESCO barriers are easy to … Continue reading
+At the end is a small bunker and tower that allows one to place fire on anything that may try to … Continue reading

 All black powder attracts water.
 Before a hunt or shoot, I empty the powder in my horn into a shallow earthenware bowl, then set it in the oven warmed to about 200F for a few hours.
 My stock of powder is in the airtight cans I bought it in. black powder is one of the few products that has not been noticeably improved in the last 250 or so years.
 It also does not ever deteriorate in storage as long as it’s kept dry.
 The Lewis and Clark expedition carried their powder in lead boxes which were soldered shut.
 They capsized one or two of their canoes in the Salmon River in 1803 or ’04 losing several rifles and some of the lead boxes containing US government issue powder.
 In the 1960s (IIRC) that portion of the river went dry during the fill-up of an upstream dam … Continue reading

 “The very purpose of a Bill of Rights was to withdraw certain subjects from the vicissitudes of political controversy, to place them beyond the reach of majorities and officials and to establish them as legal principles to be applied by the courts.
 One’s right to life, liberty, and property, to free speech, a free press, freedom of worship and assembly, and other fundamental rights may not be submitted to vote; they depend on the outcome of no elections.” – Justice Robert H. Jackson (1892-1954), U. S. Supreme Court Justice, West Virginia Board of Education vs. Barnette, 1943